Nepal Trekking Permit: Everything you need to know

 • TIMS Card

-The trekker's information management system(TIMS) card is compulsory for trekking in the lap of the Himalayas to all foreigners.
-In 2010, the National Tourism Board (NTB) and the Trekking Agencies Association of Nepal (TAAN) implemented the TIMS card compulsion as it ensures the safety and security of the trekkers during their journey.
+The trekker's information management system (TIMS) card is needed for some himalayan trekking for all foreigners.
+In 2010, the National Tourism Board (NTB) and the Trekking Agencies Association of Nepal (TAAN) implemented the TIMS card, as it ensures the safety and security of the trekkers during their journey.
 It keeps a record of the trekkers while monitoring their movement and managing their number in the trekking districts.

-The card is issued only if you provide a copy of your passport, visa, and two passport-sized pictures by Nepal Tourism Board and TAAN.
-A TIMS card is necessary even though you have other permits for trekking in particular areas like the Langtang National Park Permit (LNPP), the Sagarmatha National Park Permit, and the Annapurna Conservation Area Permit (ACAP).
-When you obtain this permit, you will be eligible for trekking in the particular areas of your choice and it helps to control the number of trekkers entering Nepal trekking regions.
-If you donot have a TIMS card then you have to suffer from legal problems or penalties.
+The card is issued only if you provide a copy of your passport, visa, and two passport-sized pictures by the Nepal Tourism Board and TAAN.
+A TIMS card is necessary even though you have other permits for trekking in particular areas like the Langtang National Park Permit (LNPP).

 TIMS Permit fees: NPR.
-2,000 per person (Foreigners)
+2,000 per person (Foreigners) and NPR.
+1,000 per person (SAARC countries)

 • National Park Permit